|Dates / Deadlines:|

 Part-time work opportunities in Germany are few and far between.
 While you can work in Germany without a permit for a limited number of hours a week, you should not plan on part-time work as a means of financial support.

-Dickinson-in-Bremen automatically enrolls all students into the German public health care system and will cover the monthly fees.
+Durden Dickinson Program in Germany automatically enrolls all students into the German public health care system and will cover the monthly fees.
 Doctors usually work by appointments, however, some will have open visiting hours.
-The Dickinson-in-Bremen staff will recommend doctors and help in making appointments if requested.
+The Bremen staff will recommend doctors and help in making appointments if requested.
 Some drugstores will offer 24hr-emergency service beyond their normal opening hours.

 Usually nothing.
 All fees and charges for medically-necessary treatments (at the doctor's and dentist's, at specialists', stays in hospitals, emergency rooms) are covered by the public health care provider, starting from catching a cold to emergency response treatment and ambulance service.
 No caps or co-payments apply for the treatment.
 Only certain types of not-medically-necessary treatments (like homeopathy or alternative medicine), contact lenses and glasses, and small co-payment for a few types of medicine may apply.
 Coverage starts with the official start of the semester (October 1 for year-long students / April 1 for Spring Semester Students) and ends with the stay of the student.
 Before October 1/April, your personal overseas health insurance and the Dickinson health insurance (for emergencies) applies.
 You should be prepared to cover expenses during this time out-of-pocket and seek reimbursement according to the policies.

-Most students live in a private student dormitory called Studentenmohnheim on Spittaler Street with another Dickinson program student not far from the Universität Bremen or in a single apartment.
+Most students live in a private student dormitory (Studentenwohnheim) called "Am Fleet" on Spittaler Street with another Dickinson program student or in a single apartment not far from the Universität Bremen.
 All apartments are equipped with bedding, cooking facilities and cookware.
 You may also choose to live in student suites (Wohngemeinschaften or WG’s) or in private rooms in town.
 Living in a WG is highly recommended, but it does involve extra work on your part.
 Interested students should contact the Program Coordinator in Bremen months before their stay and will need to look for room offers themselves.
 Should the rent be higher than in the Studentenwohnheim, you will have to cover the additional costs.

-The Studentenmohnheim is on Spittaler Street, just off the Bremen campus.
+The Studentenwohnheim is on Spittaler Street, just off the Bremen campus (around 10 minutes by foot).
 The other housing options are located not far from campus.
 Bremen has an excellent public transportation system and you will have no trouble getting around.

 Full details about your housing will be sent to you from the Bremen staff as soon as it becomes available.